The Texas Chainsaw Massacre (comics): Wildstorm Comics

 Two months after the cancellation Wildstorm released The Texas Chainsaw Massacre: Cut!, a one-issue special written by Will Pfeifer with art by Stefano Raffaele.
-This issue takes place thirty years after the first film, with a group of film-students seeking to document the Hewitts.
+This issue takes place thirty-four years after the first film, with a group of film-students seeking to document the Hewitts.
 One month later, a second special, The Texas Chainsaw Massacre: About a Boy, written by Dan Abnett and Andy Lanning with art by Joel Gomez, would follow.
 This issue featured a back story on Thomas Hewitt as a child prior to the events of The Beginning.
 A third one-shot titled "Hoyt, By Himself" reunited writers Abnett and Lanning with artist Wesley Craig and focused on Hoyt's past, in particular expanding on his time as a prisoner of war during the Korean War and perforce taking up cannibalism to survive.

 In September 2007 Leatherface appeared alongside Freddy Krueger in the first issue of New Line Cinema's Tales of Horror in a story entitled "The Texas Chainsaw Salesman", written by Christos Gage and Peter Milligan.
 In late 2008, Wildstorm started a three-issue miniseries, The Texas Chainsaw Massacre: Raising Cain, written by Bruce Jones with art by Chris Gugliotti.
 The miniseries centers around two members of the Hewitt family, twin brothers separated at birth: Cain and Abel, with Abel raised by the Hewitts and Cain by a normal, loving family.